AndreiRoibu/AndreiRoibu.github.io/_portfolio/01-synthara-in-memory-computing.md

 to deep work in isolation, believing that great technical solutions would sell themselves.
 Synthara taught me several key lessons:
 * Always design for modularity, as needs shift, making monolithic solutions either obsolete or hard to maintain.
-Modularity favors scalability and adaptability, which, together with lightweight Agile and proactive roadmapping, help teams stay on top of features and priorities.
+Modularity favours scalability and adaptability, which, together with lightweight Agile and proactive roadmapping, help teams stay on top of features and priorities.
 * Talk in terms of the audience's needs and objectives.
 Taking